Lead of the Social Behaviour and Ethics Lab: Senior Lecturer & Senior Research Fellow (since 2019)

 Lead of the Social Behaviour and Ethics Lab: Junior Principal Investigator (2017-2019)

-I was promoted to Faculty Membership at the University of Oxford in early 2017 and founded the Social Behaviour and Ethics Lab.
+I was promoted to Faculty Member at the University of Oxford in early 2017 and founded the Social Behaviour and Ethics Lab.
 As a Junior Principal Investigator, funded by the Oxford Martin School, I have been affiliated with Oxford’s Department of Experimental Psychology and the Oxford Uehiro Centre for Practical Ethics.
-Since late 2016, I also held a Visiting Research Fellowship at the Social and Organisational Psychology unit at Leiden University (Netherlands; host: Prof Carsten De Dreu).
+From 2016 to 2019, I also held a Visiting Research Fellowship at the Social and Organisational Psychology unit at Leiden University (Netherlands; host: Prof Carsten De Dreu).

 From mid 2012 to end 2016, I have been a PostDoc at the University of Oxford’s Department of Experimental Psychology (with Prof Miles Hewstone) and at the Oxford Uehiro Centre for Practical Ethics (with Prof Julian Savulescu).
 In my two consecutive PostDoc projects, I worked interdisciplinarily between psychology and philosophy.
 In my first project, I did research on the morality and public perception of cognitive enhancement.
 In the second project, I worked on prosocial behaviour and morality.
 In summer 2014, I visited the Social and Organizational Psychology group at the VU University Amsterdam (Netherlands; host: Prof Paul Van Lange).